contextual advertising

 The largest known channel that offers contextual advertising is currently Google Ads

-And although the ads appear on the SERP when the user triggers the keywords you bid on, they will be shown together with your competition’s ads and the organic results.
+Although the ads appear on the SERP when the user triggers the keywords you bid on, they will be shown with your competition’s ads and the organic results.

 Media Buying

-The mixture between PPC and media buying comes from buying ad space on a website, but only on those pages that have content related to your ad.
+The mixture between PPC and media buying comes from buying ad space on a website, but only on pages with content related to your ad.

 How does the network know which page matches which advert?

-Well, the display network will choose where to show your ad by having a web crawler scan every URL of a website and categorize content and placement.
+The display network will choose where to show your ad by having a web crawler scan every website URL and categorize content and placement.
 When a user visits a page related to your ad, the URL information will pass the request to the ad server

 Once the request reaches the ad server, it will match the data collected by the crawler for the specific URL with a relevant campaign.

-And if you have data about your customers in a retargeting list, you could easily launch a campaign that targets new users that are similar to the ones that converted on your website.
+If you have data about your customers in a retargeting list, you could easily launch a campaign that targets new users similar to the ones who converted to your website.

 Contextual ads’ impact

-When it comes to impact, a 2020 study performed by GumGum tells us that contextually relevant ads generate 43% more neural engagement and 2.2 times better ad recall.
-Even more, the study concludes that contextually relevant ads inspire a significant increase in purchase intent.
+Regarding impact, a 2020 study by GumGum tells us that contextually relevant ads generate 43% more neural engagement and 2.2 times better ad recall.
+The study also concludes that contextually relevant ads inspire a significant increase in purchase intent.

-Considering that the ads are also triggered by keywords related to your niche, the readers landing on web pages that host your ads will find content that has the same keywords.
+Considering that the ads are also triggered by keywords related to your niche, the readers landing on web pages hosting your ads will find content with the same keywords.
 And while they are researching a subject, your ad will respond to a need they consciously have.
 Therefore, the increase in purchase intent is natural.

-Although effective, in reality, you should keep in mind that a contextual advertising strategy can have some weaknesses that influence the impact or even damage your campaign.
+Although effective, in reality, you should remember that a contextual advertising strategy can have some weaknesses that influence the impact or even damage your campaign.

 And although you may do your best to optimize your contextual targeting strategy, errors might happen.